noorfathima11/express-locallibrary-tutorial/readme.md

 - BookInstance-detail page
   * Needs to display information for each bookInstance, identified using it's _id field value.
   * This will include book name along with other information in the record.

 _____________________

+Forms:

+Pattern in all create forms:
+- First run validators
+- Followed by sanitizers
+- Check for errors
+- Either re-render the form with error information or save the data

+Delete forms:
+- Only those objects that are not referenced by other objects are allowed to be deleted
+- The form confirms that there are no associated books before the author is deleted
+- If there are associated books then the form displays them and states that they must be deleted before the object is itself deleted

+Update forms:
+- Similar to creating a book
+- Here the form is populated in the GET route with values from the database

+_____________________

 Mini challenge:
 Create a new route in /routes/users.js that will display the text "You're so cool" at URL /users/cool/.
 Test it by running the server and visiting http://localhost:3000/users/cool/